 If it can break, blow up, catch fire, power down or in any way outright fail at the worst time possible, it will.
 I’ve had a mixer blow a fuse.
 Just last week, a wireless mic battery failed mid-service for no apparent reason.
 Green light to DEAD—no red warning light in between.

 Worst-case scenarios can force the tech to learn parts of the church audio system normally left untouched.
 Mix engine reboots, digital mixer configuration settings, understage cabling, whatever is normally taken for granted will eventually fail—usually during the church service.

 2. Church audio production is hard work, and mixing is only part of it.

 For some, this is a big revelation.
-Mixing is only a part of church audio production.
+Mixing is only one part of audio essentials for church sound.
 Stage setup, battery replacement and cable maintenance are all part of the job.
 And if that’s not enough, see point #1.
 Oh, did I mention it requires working with people!?!
 (Only sort of a joke for some of us.)

 Mixing isn’t always easy.
 For example, the church has two guitarists and a singer.
 That’s all they’ve had for years.
 Next weekend, they will have their first full-size worship team.
 Time for a new mixing strategy.
 This isn’t impossible, but it does require learning amp miking, drum miking and a new way of mixing.

 3. It requires your A-game, AND there are distractions.

 Live church audio is no place for slacking.
 Once, from the pulpit, a pastor called my name TWICE before I snapped out of a daydream.
 Talk about embarrassing.
 Focus is crucial.

 Distractions will come.
 During a service, I’ve have congregants ask me questions.
 I’ve had to fix a video-production issue.
 I even had someone complain about the volume DURING a worship set.
 The sound booth is not a place free from distractions.